isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2016-11-16-national-statement-of-singapore-by-minister-on-the-environment-and-water-resources-mr-masagos-zulkifli.md

 ---
 layout: post
-title:  "National Statement of Singapore by Minister on the Environment and Water Resources,Mr Masagos Zulkifli, at the UNFCCC COP-22, 16 November 2016, Marrakech, Morocco"
+title: 'National Statement of Singapore by Minister on the Environment and Water Resources,Mr Masagos Zulkifli, at the UNFCCC COP-22, 16 November 2016, Marrakech, Morocco'
-date:   2016-11-16
+date: 2016-11-16T00:00:00.000Z
-permalink: "/media-centre/speeches/national-statement-of-singapore-by-minister-on-the-environment-and-water-resources-mr-masagos-zulkifli"
+permalink: /media-centre/speeches/national-statement-of-singapore-by-minister-on-the-environment-and-water-resources-mr-masagos-zulkifli

 ---

 Mr President,